babism-dev/fahrweid/README.md

 First change in the console the password with `# sudo pihole -a -p`

-After the installation please open your browser goto http://your-IP-address/admin and use your new password.
+After the installation open your browser goto http://your-IP-address/admin and use your new password.

 Read more about Pi-hole: https://github.com/pi-hole/pi-hole/#one-step-automated-install

 ### Install YT-ads block

-Soon!!!
+Still testing update 08.12.2020